There are 36 black keys and 52 white keys on a standard piano, with a total of 88 keys.

 Why should there be two different groups of keys?
 Why not just have an unending row of white keys?

 The answer lies in both the physics of acoustics and the construction of the human hand.

 The first keyboards were derived from an ancient Greek water organ called the Hydraulis.
 This organ-like instrument had a uniform group of levers (think "all white") that you pushed to make the sounds on the organ, probably much like a bell tower carillon.

 Although it was not always true, the keys on a Hydraulis were generally organized in groups of seven keys, corresponding to the seven white keys of the modern major scale.
 (A scale is the rationale that governs how much higher each key will be in pitch than the previous key.)

 But soon, composers wanted to go beyond the limitations of the seven (white) keys, and began to add another key, which usually was colored differently from the others and set apart slightly to distinguish it.
-This single "black" key opened up a world of sound poassibilities that were not possible with just the seven "white" keys.
+This single "black" key opened up a world of sound possibilities that were not achievable with just the seven "white" keys.